San Juan Island Shared-Use Trail

 History

-The idea for a trail to Zylstra Lake was born out of multiple planning documents, meetings, and community surveys that identified the need for a well-planned transportation system of multi-modal trails that “connects people to places.”
+The idea for a trail to was born out of multiple planning documents, meetings, and community surveys that identified the need for a well-planned transportation system of multi-modal trails that “connects people to places.”

 • Promote nonmotorized transportation